-PNG coffees are revered for their interesting acidity and high variety.
-Notable for the mountainous topography of the island and the incredible cultural diversity of thousands of indiginous groups, historical changes in infrastructure have reduced the number of centralized coffee plantations typical of most coffee regions.
-Thus, many New Guinea plantations are actually collections of traditional “coffee gardens,” small plots of as little as 20 plants grown alongside subsistence crops.
-With increased introduction of modern processing methods, these already incredible coffees continue to grow in quality and consistency.
+Papua New Guinea coffees are revered for their interesting acidity and high variety.
+The country itself is notable for its mountainous topography and the incredible cultural diversity of its thousands of indigenous groups.
+Historical changes in infrastructure have reduced the number of centralized coffee plantations.
+Thus, many Papua New Guinea plantations are actually collections of traditional “coffee gardens,” or small plots of as few as 20 plants grown alongside subsistence crops.
+With an increased introduction of modern processing methods, these already-incredible coffees continue to develop in quality and consistency.